Kademi/keditor/README.md

 # HBEditor
 HBEditor is a jQuery plugin which provides a content editor with drag n drop, configurable contents

+# DISCLAIMER
+HBEditor is forked and built on top of the KEditor plugin to enhance it's features.

 ## Documentation
 1. [Getting started](./docs/getting_started.md)